faivan95/faivan95/README.md

 ---

-> "I'm a motivated student trying to make machines a bit more human by specializing in interacting with Large Language Models (LLMs), NLP, Software Development and various modern technologies.
+> I'm a motivated student trying to make machines a bit more human by specializing in interacting with Large Language Models (LLMs), NLP, Software Development and various modern technologies.
-Thank you for coming to my TED Talk xD"

 ---